Discover Åland’s beautiful winter landscapes

 Swimming pools and cinema

 The winter is high season for indoor activities, of course.
-Go to the cinema, disco bowling or try out a VR experience at Entax Virtual Reality.
+Go to the cinema, disco bowling and visit Mariehamn’s town library.
 You can indulge in your choice of fun in the water at the Mariebad and Åland’s Sports Centre swimming pools, and spend time in the museums to learn more about the exciting history of Åland.
 The Åland Maritime Museum, the Cultural History Museum of Åland and The Åland Island Art Museum have generous opening times even during the winter season.